 We swear to get all this done early next year, but that resolution never last more than 15 seconds.
 We are off and running and we enjoy every minute of the holiday shopping dash.
 Still, we stop in our tracks when the lights come on.

-The sudden wonder of Christmas illumination makes our hearts stand still, for just a bit, while we pause to bask in the love that November always promises.
-It never fails to deliver.
+The sudden wonder of Christmas illumination makes our hearts stand still for just a bit, while we pause to bask in the love that November always promises, and it never fails to deliver.

 Christmas is close enough to hear bells ringing and carolers singing.
-It’s no wonder we set aside the last day of November for Stay at Home Because You Are Well Day.
+It is no wonder we set aside the last day of November for Stay at Home Because You Are Well Day.
 We deserve it, and we can’t wait to do it all over again next year.